 CFM 683.
 Integrative Seminar.
 Integrates the various courses of the CFM program into a unified whole.
 The Integrative Seminar fosters reflection on the academic, spiritual, and practical aspects of the degree while also assisting in plans for future growth and development in these areas.
 Includes a summative case study evaluation.
 Prerequisite: All CFM core courses must be completed or in process.
 Fee: $150.
 (0)

 CFM 691.
 Concentration Mentoring Group.
 Within each concentration of the CFM masters program, students will meet in a small mentoring group to discuss their academic progress, spiritual formation, and development of practical ministry skills.
 Taken every semester, repeatable.(0)

 CFM 693.
 Ministry Practicum.
 Provides students the opportunity to participate in a ministry context, integrating the theories learned in the classroom with the practices of ministry.
 Includes a summative assignment in which students consider the links between ministry principles, personal formation, and practical skills.
 (0)

 CFM 694.
 Current Issues in Christian Formation and Ministry.
 Provides opportunity for advanced students to study collectively some topic or concept in greater depth, or to explore a specialized topic and its relationship to an understanding and practice of Christian Formation and Ministry.
 Topics will vary and will be determined by department faculty members.
 (2 or 4)

 CFM 696.
 Internship.
 Provides advanced students the opportunity to have a better understanding of ministry theory and practice by working and studying alongside a competent, authorized professional in Christian ministry.
-Includes a summative paper of reflection and analysis of the learning that occurred and its significance for future ministry (due semester after internship).
-Prerequisite: Internship Application approval.
-(2)
+Includes a summative paper or reflection and analysis of the learning that occurred and its significance for future ministry (due after the internship).
+Prerequisite: Internship application approval.
+(2-4)

 501 College Ave.